Self-Reflection: Definition and How to Self-Reflect

 Self-reflection is defined as a mental process you can use to grow your understanding of who you are, what your values are, and why you think, feel, and act the way you do.
 When you self-reflect and become more conscious of what drives you, you can more easily make changes that help you more easily develop your self or improve your life.

 It can give you perspective

-Self-reflection can allow you to take a step back and gain perspective on what really matters to you.
+Self-reflection can allow you to take a step back, engage in introspection, and gain perspective on what really matters to you.
 As a result you can make better decisions about pursuing goals in your life that suit your needs and interests.